This section is for leaseholders, including shared ownership leaseholders, of Opal, Ruby or Sapphire Court at the Stratford Halo development.

 How does this impact my lease?

-There is no difference to your lease, we will just be temporarily providing you with alternative accommodation while further investigation and any required remediation work is carried out.
+There is no difference to your lease, we will find you a longer-term temporary home while further investigations and any required remediation work is carried out.

 Do shared owners need to continue to pay rent?

-Your rent needs to be paid, as per your lease agreement, while you are temporarily relocated, but it is impacted by where you have moved.
+Your rent needs to be paid, as per your lease agreement, while you are temporarily relocated.
+You do not pay rent on your temporary alternative home.

 Do I need to pay service charge for the period I am relocated?